ToxicFrog/vstruct/README.md

 #### From Source ####

 vstruct is a pure-lua module, and as such requires no seperate build step; it can be installed as-is.
-It supports Lua 5.1 and 5.2 and luaJIT, automatically detecting which one you are using as needed; the only difference in installation procedures between these is where you install it to.
+It automatically detects which version of Lua you're using it and enables compatibility shims as needed, so one installation can be shared by multiple versions of Lua/LuaJIT.

 The initializer is `vstruct/init.lua`, so it should be installed in a way that means `require "vstruct"` will load that file, and that `require "vstruct.foo"` will load `vstruct/foo.lua`.
 In a default install of Lua 5.1 on Linux, you can do this simply by copying the `vstruct/` directory from the vstruct distribution into any of these directories: